mehdiebrahim/Stanford-Algorithms---Coursera/Divide and Conquer, Sorting and Searching, and Randomized Algorithms/Week 3/README.md

 EXAMPLE: For the input array 8 2 4 5 7 1 you would consider the first (8), middle (4), and last (1) elements; since 4 is the median of the set {1,4,8}, you would use 4 as your pivot element.

 SUBTLE POINT: A careful analysis would keep track of the comparisons made in identifying the median of the three candidate elements.
 You should NOT do this.
-That is, as in the previous two problems, you should simply add m-1m−1 to your running total of comparisons every time you recurse on a subarray with length mm.
+That is, as in the previous two problems, you should simply add m-1 to your running total of comparisons every time you recurse on a subarray with length m.